kalisio/kdk/docs/api/core/components/graphics.md

 ## `KIcon`

 The `KIcon` component is a wrapper around [Quasar Icon](https://quasar.dev/vue-components/icon/) that enables displaying a primary icon with an optional stacked overlay icon.
 This is useful for creating composite or symbolic icons by layering one icon on top of another.
+Moreover, and unlike **Quasar**'s built-in **QIcon**, `KIcon` supports any valid HTML color definition.

 ### Props